odpi/egeria-docs/site/docs/user-interfaces/ecosystem/configure-and-run-presentation-server.md

     Authority).

     Additional details on TLS for Egeria can be found in [the Egeria documentation](../../concepts/omag-server.html).
+The cra-client also needs the cert and key defined and provided for.
+A sample .env_sample file is included in the <code>cra-client</code> folder.
+If you go this route change the file name to .env and set the SSL_CRT_FILE and SSL_CRT_FILE properties in it.
+By default they point to the self signed cert/keys in the <code>ssl</code> folder.

 ## 3. Running the presentation server
 To run on a different machine, copy over the cra-client and cra-server/build folders, maintaining their relative locations to the target machine.